NIH-NCPI/ncpi-fhir-ig-2/input/pagecontent/StructureDefinition-ncpi-research-study-intro.md

 | [acknowledgements](https://torstees.github.io/ncpi-fhir-ig-2/StructureDefinition-common-data-model-research-study-definitions.html#diff_common-data-model-research-study.acknowledgements) | extension[associatedParty] | R5 provides a more inclusive option for sponsor, investigators, collaborators etcs.
 I recommend using an extension to eumulate the new approach |
 | [personnel](https://torstees.github.io/ncpi-fhir-ig-2/StructureDefinition-common-data-model-research-study-definitions.html#diff_common-data-model-research-study.personnel) | extension[associatedPart] | R5 provides a more inclusive option for sponsor, investigators, collaborators etcs.
 I recommend using an extension to eumulate the new approach |

-#### Population Details
-> TBD
-> Each NCPI Research must have one [Study Group](StructureDefinition-study-group.html) which must, at the very least, indicate the total number of patients enrolled at the time the data was loaded into FHIR.